README.md

 The most autonomous agent framework.

-Give it a direction — it'll leverage +90 skills like deep research, PR reviews, market monitoring, Vercel deploys, and more to get it done.
+Give it a direction - it'll use 102 skills (deep research, PR reviews, market monitoring, Vercel deploys…) to get it done.
 No approval loops.
 No babysitting.
 Configure once, forget forever.

 Aeon Demo